What is it?

 How to Apply?

-Cargo agents should complete this Application for Cargo Agent's Import Authorisation (CAIA) form and email it to email@example.com.
+Cargo agents should complete the Application for Cargo Agent's Import Authorisation (CAIA) form and email it to firstname.lastname@example.org.

 The one-time registration fee for the CAIA Scheme is S$240, which includes 2 CAIA cards.
 A S$10.50 fee (including Goods and Services Tax) is payable for each additional CAIA card.

 Cargo agents under the CAIA Scheme must: